N. Korea says Pomepo isn't 'mature' enough for nuclear negotiations

 The test, which didn't appear to be of a banned mid- or long-range ballistic missile that could scuttle negotiations, allows Pyongyang to show its people it is pushing ahead with weapons development while also reassuring domestic military officials worried that diplomacy with Washington signals weakness.

-The North's leader, Kim Jong Un, observed the unspecified weapon being fired Wednesday by the Academy of Defense Science, KCNA said.
-Kim was reported to have said "the development of the weapon system serves as an event of very weighty significance in increasing the combat power of the People's Army."
+Kim observed the unspecified weapon being fired Wednesday by the Academy of Defense Science, KCNA said.

+The North Korean leader was reported to have said "the development of the weapon system serves as an event of very weighty significance in increasing the combat power of the People's Army."

 The test comes during an apparent deadlock in nuclear disarmament talks after the failed summit in Hanoi between Kim and President Donald Trump earlier this year.
 Some in Seoul worry that the North will turn back to actions seen as provocative by outsiders as a way to force Washington to drop its hardline negotiating stance and grant the North's demand for a removal of crushing international sanctions.